Discover the best vegan restaurants London has to offer spanning a range of cuisines from burgers to bakeries.

 Treat yourself to Pink Salt Fries, This Isn’t Chicken Nuggets or Crispy Jalapenos on the side, and a Peanut Butter milkshake to wash it all down.

 Located at Shoreditch (105 Great Eastern St, EC2A 3JD) and Brixton (Unit S16 Pop Brixton, 49 Brixton Station Rd, SW9 8PQ) | haloburger.co.uk

 Any burger joint backed by racing champion Lewis Hamilton has got to be good right?

-Neat Burger has four locations across London (with plans to add seven more this year) and serves up classic vegan fast-food that we know and love.
+Neat Burger has four locations across London and serves up classic vegan fast food that we know and love.